Charles C. Peterson: Early life and military service

 Peterson was born on February 28, 1879, in Milwaukee, to Anthony and Anthonette Peterson.
 An attendee of religious schools, he enlisted in the 1st Wisconsin Infantry Regiment of the United States Army, on April 26, 1898, and served in the Spanish–American War.
 He served for nine months, during which he gained his interest in billiards, as tournaments were hosted where he was stationed.
 By the end of his service, he was ranked a sergeant.

 Career

 After the war, Peterson moved to St. Louis and began working at the Houser & Royal Billiard Parlors, a choice made over job offers in Brooklyn, Chicago, Cleveland, and Detroit.
-In 1909, he established his own billiard hall, which included 31 billiard tables, an ampitheater, and a bowling alley with eight lanes.
+In 1909, he established his own billiard hall, which included 31 billiard tables, an amphitheater, and a bowling alley with eight lanes.
 He was an early supporter of women billiards players, hosting biweekly meetings of a women's billiards club at his hall.